 Make your classic carbonara even fancier by preparing a handful of scallops.

-These scallops add a fresh, briny flavor to your carbonara.
+These scallops will add the fresh flavor of the ocean to your carbonara.

 Never cooked scallops before?
 Don’t worry, it’s easier than you think.